HPSCTerrSys/ParFlowDiagnostics/README.md

 For details on HeAT, see the respective information referenced on the [HeAT github repository](https://github.com/helmholtz-analytics/heat/).
 This is not a HeAT tutorial, but using PD one also learns the basics of using HeAT. **HeAT is a totally generic library, it is only used here, similarly to using numpy, to enable our PD calculations to be run in parallel.**

 **All information and software tools to use PD are within this repository.
 This README.md file contains all information to get started with PD including simple cookbooks.**

 **Important prerequisite: The PD assume you use HeAT >v1.1.
-And, as of Autumn 2021, the experimental HeAT version provided on JUWELS/JURECA.
+And, as of Autumn 2021, the experimental HeAT version `experimental_heat` provided on JUWELS/JURECA.
 If you follow this README this is ensured.**

 **The `parallel_tests` branch is the current git branch of PD.**